 No. Flagstone does not take any commissions or retrocessions from the banks on the platform in respect of the deposits it intermediates.

-The Annual Management Fee is accrued daily and debited monthly in arrears from the Hub Account.
+The Annual Management Fee is accrued daily and debited monthly in arrears from the Holding Account.

 Flagstone provides its partner banks with a distribution channel that enables them to source valuable deposit funding in a controlled and cost effective way.